User Experience Design • Interface Design • Data Visualization

 There were 3 different documents they had to search through on a regular basis, and therefore 3 hierarchies that needed to be reconciled:

-Pacing vs. Budget Summary File: Most commonly used by this team, nightmare fuel
+Pacing vs. Budget Summary File: Most commonly used by this team, also nightmare fuel

 PAM: Portfolio Asset Management Dashboard